gruelbox/transaction-outbox/README.md

   </repository>
 </repositories>
 ```
-You will need to authenticate with Github to use Github Package Repository, with something like the following in your Maven `settings.xml`:
+You will need to authenticate with Github to use Github Package Repository.
+Create a personal access token in [your GitHub settings](https://github.com/settings/tokens).
+It only needs **read:package** permissions.
+Then add something like the following in your Maven `settings.xml`:
 ```xml
 <servers>
     <server>